Welcome to our Computing Page

 In Science, children have been navigating a new website and using their typing skills to create word clouds.
 Their objective was to use key words from their learning about why NASA explore Space.
 They enjoyed using their ICT skills to demonstrate their scientific understanding.

-The ICT curriculum is in some parts taught through continuous provision to ensure rehearsal and fluency in important skills such as typing, navigating the internet, discerning information appropriately and creating presentations for example.
-Children work on the computers across the curriculum on a rota basis to ensure that ICT skills are used meaningfully, being supported and guided to consolidate existing skills and develop new learning.
+The Computing curriculum is in some parts taught through continuous provision to ensure rehearsal and fluency in important skills such as typing, navigating the internet, discerning information appropriately and creating presentations for example.
+Children work on the computers across the curriculum on a rota basis to ensure that computing skills are used meaningfully, being supported and guided to consolidate existing skills and develop new learning.

 We are the West Wakefield Schools' APP Challenge Champions - Follow this link to find out more!